Nothing is Just...There

-While many people know of The Draft Riots, where many of the Irish people of New York City terrorized Black Americans almost a decade after Seneca Village, and its contemporaries were dismantled, they have yet to understand that the Draft Riots were a violent intermission during a showcase of generational racism and torture.
+While many people are aware of The Draft Riots, where many Irish people in New York City terrorized Black Americans almost a decade after the dismantlement of Seneca Village and its contemporaries, they have yet to comprehend that the Draft Riots were a violent interruption during a demonstration of generational racism and torture.

-Before Seneca Village's existence, founded by Black families seeking refuge on undeveloped land in the 1800s, a glance through New York City's archives will highlight how Black Americans were violently attacked by other communities who feared losing out on jobs if Black folx accepted smaller wages.
+Before the establishment of Seneca Village, founded by Black families seeking refuge on undeveloped land in the 1800s, a glance through New York City's archives highlights how Black Americans were violently attacked by other communities who feared losing jobs if Black individuals accepted lower wages.

 While New York had begun gradual emancipation in 1799, Blackbirders from the south crossed state lines and often captured Black people minding their business who'd forgotten their paperwork or identification at home.

 Feel familiar?
 Sound familiar?